hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 # Hailo RPi5 Basic Pipelines
 This repository contains examples of basic pipelines using Hailo's H8 and H8L accelerators.
 The examples demonstrate object detection, human pose estimation, and instance segmentation, providing a solid foundation for your own projects.
+This repo is using our new [Hailo Apps Infra](https://github.com/giladnah/hailo-apps-infra) repo.
+See our Developement Guide for more information on how to use the pipelines to create your own custom pipelines.

 ## Installation